 Students Receiving University of Michigan Grant

-University of Michigan Grant (formerly Michigan Grant) is available to eligible U-M students during the first 10 terms of enrollment in a college or university.
+University of Michigan Grant (formerly Michigan Grant) is available to eligible U-M undergraduate students who are enrolled in their first bachelor's degree during the first 10 terms of enrollment in a college or university.
 This includes U-M or any other institution.

-Financial aid programs were created with the idea that the primary responsibility for paying college costs rests with the student and family.
-Your aid eligibility depends on your family’s financial circumstances and resources.
+Financial aid programs were created with the assumption that the primary responsibility for paying for college rests with the student and family.
+Need-based financial aid is available to families who need additional resources.

 Cost of Attendance